bodrick/awesome/README.md

 *   [microsoft/ai-powered-notes-winui3-sample](https://github.com/microsoft/ai-powered-notes-winui3-sample) -
 *   [joelpurra/xmouse-controls](https://github.com/joelpurra/xmouse-controls) - Microsoft Windows utility to manage the active window tracking/raising settings.
 This is known as x-mouse behavior or focus follows mouse on Unix and Linux systems.
 *   [Cysharp/ObservableCollections](https://github.com/Cysharp/ObservableCollections) - High performance observable collections and synchronized views, for WPF, Blazor, Unity.
+*   [EvotecIT/PowerBGInfo](https://github.com/EvotecIT/PowerBGInfo) - PowerBGInfo is a PowerShell module that is used to generate background information for Windows machines.
+It's a replacement for BGInfo that doesn't require installation and is much more flexible.
 *   [PikeNote/taskbar-groups-pike-beta](https://github.com/PikeNote/taskbar-groups-pike-beta) - Lightweight application that lets users create and pin groups to the Windows taskbar och desktop
 *   [d2phap/ImageGlass](https://github.com/d2phap/ImageGlass) - 🏞 A lightweight, versatile image viewer
 *   [Crypto137/MHServerEmu](https://github.com/Crypto137/MHServerEmu) - Server emulator for Marvel Heroes